Editor, FedTools

 - Federal NDA Rights 2026: What Your Agency Can't Make You Waive

-A federal NDA can restrict confidential information, but it can't strip your whistleblower rights.
+A federal NDA can restrict confidential info but not whistleblower rights.
 The anti-gag statute, the OPM NDA's flaw, and a before-you-sign checklist.

 - Your $45,000 Federal Pension Really Pays ~$2,565 a Month